Institution code: H12

 With around 70 per cent of land in the UK devoted to primary food production, agriculture continues to be the mainstay of the rural economy.
 However, in addition to the science and technology associated with animal and crop production, the modern farm manager must manage an increasingly diversified business and embrace a range of responsibilities for enhancing the environment, integrating production within the food chain and maintaining rural communities.
 Our agriculture courses give students a thorough understanding of modern agricultural production systems and the underlying scientific and technological principles.
 They will equip you to manage a sustainable agricultural business in the complex and dynamic rural economy.
 This is a very broad and challenging remit, and consequently the course is designed to develop a breadth of expertise across a range of sectors.
 All agriculture students share a common first year, studying the same modules, before continuing with agriculture or focusing on a specialism; this allows students to change course during the first year.

-Subject to academic performance, students passing the BSc (Hons) Agriculture programme will be eligible to be entered for free FACTS training at the end of their course.
+Subject to academic performance, students passing the BSc (Hons) Agriculture programme will be eligible to be entered for free FACTS training following successful completion of their degree.

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 BSc students undertake placement in their third year.
+You will have a dedicated Placement Manager, support officer, and tutor to visit you whilst on placement.
 You will usually undertake paid employment for at least 12 months on modern progressive farms or in the agricultural support industries.
+Agriculture students from a family farm wishing to undertake a farm placement are required to work at least 50 miles from their home farm and are not normally permitted to return to previous employers.
 Recent placement jobs have included Assistant Herds Person, Harvest Team Manager and General Machinery Operator on a range of arable and mixed farms.
 Examples of employers include Velcourt, MH Poskitt and Faccenda.
-Students may undertake their industrial placement overseas in the USA, France, Australia or New Zealand, for example.
+Students also have the opportunity to access a range of overseas placements, with the support of supporting agents, where possible.
+Students may undertake placement in the USA, Australia or New Zealand, for example.
 Several commercial scholarship opportunities, linked to placement, are available to apply for, with sponsoring companies paying a significant amount towards the tuition fees of successful applicants.

 Students studying general Agriculture study a broad range of livestock, crop production and science, and business management, together with some marketing and mechanisation.
 In the first part of the course the focus is on practice i.e. what goes on on-farm, and basic biological and environmental science.
 Areas of study include animal and crop production systems, bioscience and environmental science for agriculture, an introduction to farm business management and marketing, and agricultural mechanisation.